Gandhi Blog Series #13

 The necessary traits of a Satyagrahi are

-Only a law-abiding citizen has the moral right to criticize an unjust law.
-Gandhi believed that to point out the flaw in a system, a Satyagrahi has to respect it first.
+Only someone who respects the rule of law has the moral right to criticize an unjust law.
+Gandhi believed that to point out the flaw in a system, satyagrahi has to believe in the system first.
 A criminal mind cannot question the prevalent evil rule.

-A Satyagrahi should not have any resentment towards the tyrant.
+A satyagrahi should not brew resentment towards the tyrant.
 He should distance himself from all forms of violence.
-Physical force, profane language, hatred, destruction of public property are not allowed.
+Physical force, profane language, hatred, and destruction of public property are not allowed.

-Satyagraha required great bravery.
-Someone who has even a tinge of fear in his being cannot resist evil.
-He should be ready to even give up his life if that is what it takes in the path of non-violence.
-Hence he has to purge his soul of all fears and feel the tranquillity before attempting the protest.
+Satyagraha demands heroic courage.
+Someone with even a tinge of fear in his being cannot fight against evil.
+He should be ready to endure all forms of torture and even give up his life if that is what it takes in the path of non-violence.
+Hence he should purge his soul of all fears before attempting the protest.

-Before venturing into Satyagraha, Gandhi insisted that a person should spend some days in silent meditation.
-He believed it will help him to find the inner strength to go through the tough process.
+Gandhi insisted that before satyagraha, the protestor should spend a couple of days in silent meditation.
+He believed that it would help the satyagrahi find the inner strength to go through the demanding process.

-Above all, a Satyagrahi should act out of love and sympathy towards the tyrant.
-If hatred and resentment are his motivators, he cannot convert the wrongdoer.
+Above all, satyagraha should be the expression of satyagrahi’s love and sympathy towards the tyrant.
+If hatred and resentment are his motivations, he will fail in his attempt to convert the wrongdoer.